j3k0/ganomede-chat/README.md

 ### design note

-A notification will be sent to all users in the room (except the sender of the message).
+A notification will be sent to all users in the room (except the sender of the message and those that blocked him).

     {
         "from": "chat/v1",